harbaum/MiSTeryNano/README.md

     * Mouse and keyboard via USB
     * Joystick via IO pins of Tang Nano
   * Floppy disk images
-    * Read support for drive A: and drive B:
+    * Read and write support for drive A: and drive B:
     * Images stored on regular FAT/exFAT formatted SD card

-## Missing features

-  * Support for hard disk images
-  * Floppy disk write support

 ## Videos